free-dev-gf/market/README.md

-# market
+# Market

-使用 Flutter 开发的电商 APP
+A Flutter Demo about E-commerce shopping.

 ## Getting Started